justinjiajia/personalwiki/hadoop.md

 </property>
 ```

-Save and exit the editor.
+If you want to enable the timeline service and the generic history service, add the following property as well:

 ```XML